neilberkman/docusign_elixir/README.md

 To receive webhooks from DocuSign Connect, you can use `DocuSign.WebhookPlug` with your custom webhook handler.
 See the documentation of `DocuSign.WebhookPlug` for more details.

+## Quick Start with LiveBook

+The fastest way to understand how to use this library is through our interactive [embedded_signing.livemd](examples/embedded_signing.livemd) LiveBook example.
+This notebook provides a complete working demonstration of DocuSign embedded signing, allowing you to:

+1. Connect to the DocuSign API
+2. Create and send documents for signing
+3. Generate an embedded signing URL
+4. Download signed documents

+Just open the LiveBook and follow along - no environment setup required!

 ## Migrating from 0.3.x to 0.4.0